TeehanLax/UIViewController-Transitions-Example/README.md

 UIViewController-Transitions-Example
 ====================================

 An example of how to use the new iOS 7 APIs to create custom view controller transitions.
+For more details, [read the tutorial](http://www.teehanlax.com/blog/custom-uiviewcontroller-transitions/).

 How to Use
 ----------------